Vault Brings New Life to Former Bank Building in the Form of Co-Working Space

 Pictured above: Vault logo

 Vault will be an important asset for the Near Eastside community in years to come.
 Providing space for local entrepreneurs to thrive is important to developing a healthy business environment, as is connecting business with community.
 In a recent survey of businesses in the Promise Zone, a quarter of respondents cited finding a location as the hardest part of starting their business.
 Vault addresses that challenge by providing a variety of spaces in an accessible and well-trafficked.
 Additionally, the concept of a co-working space allows entrepreneurs to work together and address the other challenges to starting and growing a business together.
+Those inspired by this vision and who are looking for houston coworking solutions may want to check out the Washington Office Co website.
 In addition to all these positive aspects, the reuse of the building to promote small business supports and aligns with the Promise Zone’s Work IndyEast and Buy IndyEast goals, and will contribute to the redevelopment of the surrounding neighborhoods.
 The continued use of the former bank building to serve not only business purposes, but community needs as well, is an excellent example of how the Near Eastside is special.